pir8scallywag/jacksparrowstreasure/02-Challenge/README.md

 Usage

-Since this a prototype project, it is not yet ready to be optimizable for different screens.It can accessed on ny standard browser
+Since this a prototype project, it is not yet ready to be responsive for different screens.It can accessed on ny standard browser

 screenshot of index.html